CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 - **NUnit**: via `TestParameters.TestName`
 - **xUnit.v3**: via `ITheoryDataRow.TestDisplayName`

+You can find supportive implementations in the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes) that demonstrate how to generate test display names using framework-specific test data types.

-The notable exception is **MSTest**, which supports custom display names natively when using object arrays as test data rows.
+This section demonstrates how to generate test display names from object array rows in the notable exception is **MSTest**, which supports custom display names natively when using object arrays as test data rows.
 You can see this in action using the method `TestDataFactory.GetDisplayName(string?, params object?[]?)`, which constructs display names for MSTest scenarios.

-You can find supportive implementations in the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes) that demonstrate how to generate test display names using framework-specific test data types.
-This section demonstrates how to generate test display names from object array rows in *MSTest*.

 ```csharp
 ```